Episode #28: Published June 3, 2019

 And another reason he has expressed to me that, you know, we've been friends for 25 years and that, even though I wasn't always living the gospel, he recognized the difference in my life as a result of having this truth.

 Eric called me and I was kind of getting to the point where I had a hard time answering his calls because he was always drunk.
 He texted me or called me again and this time we connected and that's when the Spirit told me this is it.
 I was a little surprised by that because one of who it was: the biggest scoundrel that I ever cavorted with probably one of the worst influences at my life.
-And then Spirit's telling me this is this is the person, that this is the opportunity that you asked for.
+And then Spirit's telling me this is the person, that this is the opportunity that you asked for.

 I'm sure his life's not perfect, but he's got something figured out maybe it is his faith.
 I saw him transform when he decided to go back to the church.
 I knew he wouldn't pressure me to talk about his religion if I didn't want to.
 He's just so they are listening and giving advice where he can and that meant a lot to me.

-The first time Eric and I spoke in depth about the gospel, we spoke for two or three hours.
+The first time Eric and I spoke in-depth about the gospel, we spoke for two or three hours.
 I bore my testimony to him.
 The Spirit was strong.

 Oftentimes that's confusing because Satan is really good at mimicking that.
 I said, "I know that you were feeling?
 The way that you feel right now?"
 He said, "Yes."
 And I said, "That's the Holy Ghost.
 The Holy Ghost is testifying of a truth to you right now and you need to recognize that."
 And he did.